TerribleDev/Git-CheatSheet/readme.md

 If you have multiple commits and someone asks you to "squish them" they are asking you to convert your 5+ commits to be a single commit

+There are 2 ways to do it.

-The easiest way to do that is to count how many commits you have from master.
+One way is to count how many commits you have from master.
 Then just do `git reset HEAD~<YourCommitCountHere>` ex. `git reset HEAD~3` then afterwards make a new commit.
 You will then need to force push to your branch `git push origin YourBranchName --force`

 ![](rollbackexample.png)

+The other way is to do an interactive rebase.
+The first thing you need to do is a fetch `git fetch --all ` then start an interactive rebase from master `git rebase -i origin/master` (note the -i).
+You will then see a log of your commits with the word `pick` before each one.
+This prompt will be in `vi`.
+You can hit the `i` key to turn into an editing mode, leave the first line as `pick` and change of the rest of of the lines from the `pick` prefix to `s` also known as squash.
+Then hit the `esc` key and type `:wq` (colon w, q) aka write quit.
+The rebase should occur except your `x` number of commits will now be a single commit.